openstack/octavia/doc/source/design/version0.5/component-design.rst

 LB Network
 ----------
-Each octavia VM needs to have a connection to a LB network.
+Each amphora needs to have a connection to a LB network.
 And each controller needs to have access to this management network (this could be layer-2 or routed connectivity).
-Command and control will happen via the octavia VM's LB network IP.
+Command and control will happen via the amphorae's LB network IP.

 Front-end topologies
 --------------------
-There are generally two ways to handle the octavia VM's connection to the front-end IP address (this is the vip_address of the loadbalancer object):
+There are generally two ways to handle the amphorae's connection to the front-end IP address (this is the vip_address of the loadbalancer object):

 **Option 1: Layer-2 connectivity**

-The octavia VM can have layer-2 connectivity to the neutron network which is host to the subnet on which the loadbalancer vip_address resides.
-In this scenario, the octavia VM would need to send ARP responses to requests for the vip_address, and therefore octavia VMs need to have interfaces plumbed on said vip_address subnets which participate in ARP.
+The amphora can have layer-2 connectivity to the neutron network which is host to the subnet on which the loadbalancer vip_address resides.
+In this scenario, the amphora would need to send ARP responses to requests for the vip_address, and therefore amphorae need to have interfaces plumbed on said vip_address subnets which participate in ARP.

-Note that this is somewhat problematic for active / standby virtual appliance topologies because the vip_address for a given load balancer effectively becomes a highly-available IP address (a true floating VIP), which means on service failover from active to standby, the active octavia VM needs to relenquish all the vip_addresses it has, and the standby needs to take them over *and* start up haproxy services.
-This is OK if a given octavia VM only has a few load balancers, but can lead to several minutes' down-time during a graceful failover if there are a dozen or more load balancers on the active/standby octavia VM pair.
+Note that this is somewhat problematic for active / standby virtual appliance topologies because the vip_address for a given load balancer effectively becomes a highly-available IP address (a true floating VIP), which means on service failover from active to standby, the active amphora needs to relenquish all the vip_addresses it has, and the standby needs to take them over *and* start up haproxy services.
+This is OK if a given amphora only has a few load balancers, but can lead to several minutes' down-time during a graceful failover if there are a dozen or more load balancers on the active/standby amphora pair.
 It's also more risky: The standby node might not be able to start up all the haproxy services during such a failover.
-What's more, most types of VRRP-like services which handle floating IPs require octavia VMs to have an additional IP address on the subnet housing the floating vip_address in order for the standby VM to monitor the active VM.
+What's more, most types of VRRP-like services which handle floating IPs require amphorae to have an additional IP address on the subnet housing the floating vip_address in order for the standby amphora to monitor the active amphora.

-Also note that in this topology, octavia VMs need an additional virtual network interface plumbed when new front-end loadbalancer vip_addresses are assigned to them which exist on subnets to which they don't already have access.
+Also note that in this topology, amphorae need an additional virtual network interface plumbed when new front-end loadbalancer vip_addresses are assigned to them which exist on subnets to which they don't already have access.